 Teaching/Training: Interns may have the limited opportunity to participate in teaching with students in the University's APA-accredited clinical psychology program with staff who are on the clinical faculty.
 As available and for those interested, opportunities may also exist to provide individual and/or group practicum supervision during the spring semester.
 Supervision of supervision will be provided by a licensed psychologist at TU CPSC.

-To learn more about the University of Tulsa Counseling and Psychological Services Center, go to www.utulsa.edu/cpsc/
+Visit the University of Tulsa Counseling and Psychological Services Center website for more information.

 Michael McClendon, Psyd - director